Workers' Birth Control Group: Origins

 At the 1924 Labour Party women's conference, a resolution on birth control was successfully passed, and shortly afterwards the Workers' Birth Control Group was formed.
-Key figures in the emergent organisation were prominent humanist activists Dora Russell, Frida Laski, and Ernest and Dorothy Thurtle, as well as Katharine Glasier, Susan Lawrence, Margaret Bonfield, and Dorothy Jewson.
+Key figures in the emergent organisation were prominent humanist activists Dora Russell, Frida Laski, and Ernest and Dorothy Thurtle, as well as Katharine Glasier, Susan Lawrence, Margaret Bondfield, and Dorothy Jewson.
 They used, as Jane Lewis has written, 'no justification other than the claim of all women as mothers to knowledge of matters concerning their health'.
 The Workers' Birth Control Group set themselves deliberately apart from Malthusian and eugenicist birth control groups, who they viewed as seeing the poor as inferior.
 H.G.
 Wells and Julian Huxley used their own public profiles to gain publicity for the campaign.

 Many of the group's founders and members had already been active in the promotion of access to birth control prior to the group's formation, including Dora Russell - who, with John Maynard Keynes, had in 1923 paid the legal costs of Guy Aldred and Rose Witcop after they were found guilty of selling pamphlets on contraception.
 Witcop, along with Russell, Laski, Marjory Allen, Joan Malleson, and Leah L'Estrange Malone were signatories on the 1924 petition circulated by women members of the Labour Party and the Independent Labour Party outlining 'the large and growing demand among working mothers that information as to the methods of birth control be frankly, and decently given by public authority'.
 In addition to campaigning for increased access to contraception information from public health providers, members of the Workers' Birth Control Group lectured throughout the country on the subject of birth control.